 Luckily, the following year was much better.
 Three wins and three podiums propelled Chilton to the 5th position in the BTCC but in 2011, Tom’s last season in the series, he dropped to 7th place after he has won two races, at Knockhill and Silverstone.

-Tom Chilton continues his career in the WTCC
+Tom Chilton in the AON Ford in 2010

 The FIA World Touring Cars Championship was the next stop for the British racer.
 He stayed with Arena Motorsport, driving the Ford Focus S2000 TC in 2012 but the first season in the new competition was one to forget.
 Chilton collected points in only two out of 24 races and finished the season in the 22nd place.